mcneel/developer.rhino3d.com/index.md

 - [Scripting](http://discourse.mcneel.com/c/scripting): Topics related to RhinoScript and Python scripting.
 - [Grasshopper developer](http://discourse.mcneel.com/c/grasshopper-developer): VB.NET, C#, and Python in Grasshopper components.

-#### YouTrack
+#### Report Bugs

+Whenever you encounter something that doesn't work as it should, we'd love it if you could file a bug report.
 At McNeel, we use [YouTrack](http://mcneel.myjetbrains.com/youtrack/) to track issues and bugs.
 YouTrack requires that you create a login.
 The vast majority of bugs are visible to the public.
 Please report issues or bugs with our APIs or SDKs on YouTrack.

 #### This website <a id="this-website"></a>

 This website is [open source on GitHub](https://github.com/mcneel/developer-rhino3d-com).
 If you find errors or think a page could be improved, just click the “Edit page on GitHub” link at the bottom of any page.
 If you are a McNeel employee, you should already have permissions to commit to this repository.
 If you are a Rhino Plugin Developer, you can [request permissions to commit](mailto:steve@mcneel.com).
 Anyone can clone the repository and submit a pull-request.

 This site uses [Markdown](http://daringfireball.net/projects/markdown/) - specifically [Kramdown](http://kramdown.gettalong.org/quickref.html) - as the base-format for all content.
-In the [Guides]({{ site.baseurl }}/guides) area of the site, in the [Developer Docs]({{ site.baseurl }}/guides#dev-docs) section, you will find a number of helpful references to get started contributing to this site.
+In the [Guides]({{ site.baseurl }}/guides) area of the site, in the [Developer Docs]({{ site.baseurl }}/guides#dev-docs) section, you will find a number of references to get started contributing to this site.

 ## Contacts